Electron Tunneling Spectroscopy of the Anisotropic Kitaev Quantum Spin Liquid Sandwiched with Superconductors: Model and Tunneling of the SC-Kitaev QSL-SC Junction

 The tunneling current from the left SC lead to the central region reads,

-It actually contains two parts: the normal single-particle tunneling current and SC {\it Josephson} current, both of which stem from the inelastic scattering with the spin-conserving ($m=zz$) and spin-flipping ($m=xx,yy$) processes,
+It actually contains two parts: the normal single-particle tunneling current and SC {\it Josephson} current, and both of them stem from the inelastic scattering with the spin-conserving ($m=zz$) and spin-flipping ($m=xx,yy$) processes,

-Throughout this paper we only consider the DC voltage $V=V_{L}-V_{R}$ and $\phi=\phi_{L}-\phi_{R}$ is the phase difference between the left and right SC leads. $G(g)^{r,a,<}_{m,ji}(t_1,t)$ are dressed (bare) retarded, advanced, and lesser Green's functions of spin correlation in the central region, respectively. $\tilde{g}^{r,a,<}_{m,LR,ij}(t,t_1)$ and $\tilde{g}'^{r,a,<}_{m,LR,ij}(t,t_1)$ are bare normal and anomalous Green's functions of electron-hole modes and Cooper pairs between left and right SC leads, respectively.
+Throughout this paper we only consider the DC voltage $V=V_{L}-V_{R}$ and $\phi=\phi_{L}-\phi_{R}$ is the phase difference between the left and right SC leads.
+Define $G(g)^{r,a,<}_{m,ji}(t_1,t)$ with superscripts $^r$, $^a$, and $^<$ as the dressed (bare) retarded, advanced, and lesser Green's functions of spin correlation in the central region, respectively. $\tilde{g}^{r,a,<}_{m,LR,ij}(t,t_1)$ and $\tilde{g}'^{r,a,<}_{m,LR,ij}(t,t_1)$ are bare normal and anomalous Green's functions of electron-hole modes and Cooper pairs between left and right SC leads, respectively.
 For example, the advanced Green's functions can be written as follows:

 where $m=\alpha\alpha,\alpha=x,y,z$.
 The details are shown in Sec.
 A of {\it Supplementary Materials} \cite{Supple2020}.